gscrow/dressipi-com/_posts/2018-06-27-monthly-retail-round-up-june-2018.markdown

 - Voice Interactive Mirrors
 - Augmented Reality
 - Harvey Nichols
-- one to one personalisation
+- one to one personalization
 - Westfield
 - Destination 2028
 - ASOS